-With the exception of Tuesday and Thursday, when there is a public Mass in St. Patrick’s Church, I will continue to celebrate Mass privately each day.
-These Intentions will be remembered this week.
+Fr.
+Patterson will continue to celebrate Mass privately each weekday.
+The following Intentions will be remembered this week.

-- Sunday – For the intentions of all our parishioners
+- Sunday: 10.30 in Church – For the intentions of all our parishioners – booking necessary

-When you are unable to celebrate Mass with me, you may wish to make this act of spiritual communion:
+As you are unable to celebrate Mass with him in Church, you may wish to make this act of spiritual communion: